2003-gourav/plasticX/docs/progress.md

 I feel cheated now , TRADES order MATTER even if there are no other trafers.
 The round will incur loss even with out swap fees.
 And I was blaming fees for losses.Trades order change reality.

 11:44 pm , git add git commit , git pull , git push  tired .
 Simulations were impressive and worth seeing.

+Lets introduce the incentive to keep up the service